sjoseph11236/wooz-u-tutorial/lessons/sql/IntroductionToSql.md

 # Getting Started

-_SQL is structured Query Language that is written interact and manipulate databases.
-A database a the organizing of data into a structure such as table with rows and columns so that data can be easily store, managed, updated, and retrieved._
+_SQL is structured Query Language that is written to interact and manipulate databases.
+A database is the organization of data into a structure such as table with rows and columns so that data can be easily stored, managed, updated, and retrieved._

 # Basic Queries: